 What this blog is about

-All predictions about the "end of history" or a gradual withering away of the state so far proved to be wrong.
-International affairs are there to stay in a foreseeable future.
+All predictions about the "end of history" or a gradual withering away of the state so far proved wrong.
+International affairs are there to stay in the foreseeable future.
 The relations between the states are still crucial for the future of each one of us and all of humankind.

-But the ways the states interact have changed.
-Classic diplomacy is no longer able to satisfy the needs of the states and promote their interests.
-The impact of international organizations, sub-state players, corporations and even individuals is growing and challenging the whole system of international relations.
-One of the major reasons behind this change is a mix of technology and a new form of mass media which we call social media.
+However, how the states interact has changed.
+Classic diplomacy can no longer satisfy the states' needs and promote their interests.
+The impact of international organizations, sub-state players, corporations, and even individuals is growing and challenging the whole system of international relations.
+One of the primary reasons behind this change is a mix of technology and a new form of mass media, which we call social media.

-The last 19 years I was a practitioner of international relations, being a member of the Israel's foreign service and working in Moscow, Los Angeles, Paris and Washington.
-From the beginning of my diplomtic career I paid a special attention to Internet.
-At my first assignment in Moscow, between 2000-2003, as a spokesperson I was working not only with traditional media, but dedicated a lot of time to internet news sites and participated at the internet press-conferences.
-One of my best interviews (from my point view) I gave to the website jewish.ru: unlike newspaper, on the website the physical place is not limited and I could answer all the questions without any concern for space (http://jewish.ru/ru/events/israel/181311/).
+For the last 19 years, I have been a practitioner of international relations, a member of Israel's foreign service, and have worked in Moscow, Los Angeles, Paris, and Washington.
+From the beginning of my diplomatic career, I paid special attention to the Internet.
+At my first assignment in Moscow, between 2000 and 2003, as a spokesperson, I worked with traditional media, dedicated a lot of time to internet news sites, and participated in internet press conferences.
+One of my best interviews (from my point of view) I gave to the website jewish.ru: unlike the newspaper, on the website, the physical place is not limited, and I could answer all the questions without any concern for space (http://jewish.ru/ru/events/israel/181311/).

-But invention of social networks was even bigger game changer, even though at that time it was not so obvious.
-I consider myself an early adapter and enthusiast of Diplomacy 2.0: I initiated a training program on digital diplomacy that became mandatory for all diplomats within the Israeli Foreign Service, was strongly involved in international initiatives promoting Digital Government like Govloop.com, and was invited to speak at the O’Reilly GOV 2.0 online conference.
+However, the invention of social networks was an even more significant game changer, even though, at that time, it was not so obvious.
+I consider myself an early adapter and enthusiast of Diplomacy 2.0: I initiated a training program on digital diplomacy that became mandatory for all diplomats within the Israeli Foreign Service, was intensely involved in international initiatives promoting Digital Government like Govloop.com, and was invited to speak at the O’Reilly GOV 2.0 online conference.
+With the development of Artificial Intelligence, the world entered a completely new development phase.

-In this blog, that I originally created at 2009, I continue to analyze and discuss international relations, central topics of the global diplomatic agenda and the impact of social media on it.
+In this blog, which I originally created in 2009, I continue to analyze and discuss international relations, central topics of the global diplomatic agenda, and the impact of technology on it.

 No comments: